-I’ve travelled to the following countries for CBC news coverage:
+I’ve travelled to the following countries for CBC News:

-In addition, I travelled independently to Kyiv, Ukraine for the country’s first presidential election following the 2014 revolution and wrote the following:
+My personal travel includes trips to Japan, Turkey, Morocco, Guatemala, Poland, Italy and The Netherlands.
+I also travelled to Ukraine for the country’s first presidential election following the 2014 revolution.
+I filmed reports in Maidan Square and wrote the following:

 My driver explained, presumably, that he was dropping me off at my hotel and we were allowed to pass.